BauplanLabs/redis3/README.md

 * Since the only real dependency is boto3 and AWS access, make it easier to configure the client wrt AWS would be nice: right now, I've mostly running either in a DEV environment with semi-god IAM access, or in a carefully crafted IAM-role attached to the lambda;
 * if this is useful, move to poetry and auto-deploy to PyPyi would make it easy to just start using all around repos;
-* if lambda-based latency benchmarks are useulf, built in the serverless.yml the proper AWS permission so that the deployment becomes seamless.
+* if lambda-based latency benchmarks are useful, built in the `serverless.yml` the proper AWS permission so that the deployment becomes seamless (now the entire serverless part is really manual, ad hoc and redundant).

 Everything is left as an exercise to the reader.